sethaj/ht_premis_uuid/README.md

 # HtPremisUuid

-A UUID creator specifically for PREMIS events used in the Hathitrust.
+A UUID creator specifically for PREMIS events based on UUID Version 3 (uuid built with a unique object identifier).

 ## Installation